buddhamagnet/shorty/README.md

 ### TESTS

 The codebase is covered for tests that exercise the web service and convenience functions, including table tests.
+The CLI version is also comprehensively tested for all flag permutations.
 Given more time I would have mocked Redis on the back end but given the simplicity of this application that seemed like overkill.